 Geo Martinez defeats Jeff Glover via Decision – Ride-time in EBI Overtime

-Geo Martinez becomes the first Eddie Bravo Invitational (EBI 1) Champion
+Geo Martinez becomes the first Eddie Bravo Invitational Featherweight (EBI 1) Champion

 The Aftermath

-The first Eddie Bravo Invitational event was an incredible success, and 14 out of the 15 matches at EBI 1 ended in a submission.
-The whole event took just a little over an hour and a half to come to an end, including the time between each match.
-The longest match of the night was the final between Geo Martinez and Jeff Glover, and Eddie Bravo really couldn’t have designed a better storyline for his debut as a promoter.
+The first Eddie Bravo Invitational event was an incredible success, and 29 out of the 30 matches at EBI 1 ended in a submission.
+The whole event took around two and a half hours to come to an end, including the time between each match.
+The longest match of the night was the featherweight final between Geo Martinez and Jeff Glover, and Eddie Bravo really couldn’t have designed a better storyline for his debut as a promoter.
 Both men put on exciting performances in all of their matches leading up to the final, showing a wide variety of skills and finishing their 6 opponents with 5 different submissions.

 Eddie Bravo continued staging exciting events and the EBI ruleset has even been used in many other grappling promotions all around the world.
 Not just that but he used EBI 11 to test out his new Combat Jiu-Jitsu ruleset, before eventually starting the Combat Jiu-Jitsu World Championships.
 They are both huge presences in the professional grappling world, and the EBI ruleset is on full display constantly.
 It really isn’t an exaggeration to say that grapplers and promoters everywhere owe a lot to Eddie Bravo and his decision to take the leap with the first EBI event.